aws-samples/genai-quickstart-pocs/amazon-bedrock-langchain-rag-poc/README.md

 # Amazon-Bedrock-Langchain-RAG-POC

 This is sample code demonstrating the use of Amazon Bedrock and Generative AI using Langchain as orchestrator with the ability ask questions against the stored documents.
-This sample uses Knowledge bases as to retrieve the stored documents, how you can extend or update this sample to retrieve your stored documents from any Vector DB.
+This sample uses Knowledge bases as to retrieve the stored documents, however you can extend or update this sample to retrieve your stored documents from any Vector DB.

 ![Alt text](images/demo_image.png)
 # **Goal of this Repo:**